daves0304/RNIB-Coding-Group/GettingStarted/Chocolatey.md

 The install.ps1 script can be executed from powershell (as an administrator) to install all of the packages in the packages.txt file.

 ### Configuring Packages

+- [ ] TODO: Look at how to do this.